 - Register for classes, including New Student Orientation.

 All FTIC students are required to meet with an advisor two times during their first semester.

 Current students and applicants who have completed admission processing are eligible to register.
 Students are encouraged to use online services for registration and tuition/fee payment.

 - The College offers many services through its web portal to the student information system, WebAdvisor.
 WebAdvisor is available to students whereever they have a device and an Internet connection.
 Internet access is provided at all campuses.

 - Accessing records through unauthorized User ID and password can result in disciplinary action.

-- For optimum system performance, priority registration is offered for Fall and Spring Terms.
+- For optimum system performance, priority registration is offered for Fall and Spring terms.
 Students currently enrolled in the Fall term are eligible for priority in the following Spring term; students currently enrolled in the Spring term are eligible for priority in the following Fall.
-A date for priority registration is assigned based on the number of TCC hours a student has earned including developmental courses and credit-by-exam/experience.
-No priority registration is offered for the Summer Term.
+A date for priority registration is assigned based on the number of TCC hours a student has earned including developmental courses and prior learning assessment credits.
+No priority registration is offered for the Summer term.

-- Except for priority registration periods, students are allowed to register at any time during scheduled registration periods.
+- Except for priority registration periods, all eligible students are allowed to register during scheduled registration periods.
 Registration for all sessions ends seven days prior to the start of classes for that session.